Higgs boson origin from a gauge symmetric theory of massive composite particles and massless $W^\pm$ and $Z^0$ bosons at the TeV scale: IR scaling domain and effective theory for SM

 where one can find $A$, $B$ and RG equations for SM $SU_c(3)\times SU_L(2)\times U_Y(1)$ running renormalised gauge couplings $\bar g^2_{1,2,3}(\mu^2)$ in Eqs.~(4.7), (4.8) of Ref.~\cite{Bardeen1990}.
 The SSB-generated top-quark mass $m_t(\mu)=\bar g_t^2(\mu)v/\sqrt{2}$.
 One describes the $\langle\bar tt\rangle$-composite Higgs-boson by its pole mass $m^2_h(\mu)=2\bar \lambda(\mu) v^2$, form factor $\tilde Z_h(\mu)=1/\bar g_t^2(\mu)$ and effective quartic coupling $\tilde\lambda(\mu)$, provided that $\tilde Z_h(\mu)>0$ and $\tilde\lambda(\mu)>0$ are obeyed.

 To definitely solve the RG equations (\ref{reg1}) and (\ref{reg2}) for $\bar g_t$ and $\bar\lambda$, so as to obtain masses $m_t$ and $m_h$, it requires boundary conditions at a physical energy scale.
-BHL adopt the operator (\ref{bhl}) and the theoretical compositeness conditions at the scale $\Lambda_{\rm cut}$,
+BHL adopt the operator (\ref{bhl}) and the theoretical compositeness conditions,

 at the cutoff scale $\Lambda_{\rm cut}$, where the effective Lagrangian (\ref{eff}) is sewed together with the underlying four-fermion Lagrangian (\ref{bhl}).
 However, such solutions $\bar g_t(\mu)$ and $\bar\lambda(\mu)$ cannot reproduce correct experimental values of the masses $m_t$ and $m_{h}$.
 It implies that the conditions (\ref{bhlc}) should be incorrect.